Search

 What can I expect on a Sunday?

 You will be welcomed at the door, where we can answer any questions you might have and direct you to where you need to go.
-The service will last about 60 minutes and will
+The service will include a Bible reading, prayer, songs and a sermon during which the Bible reading is explained.

 Tea and coffee are served after the service - there is plenty of time to meet new people and ask more questions.
 Click here for more information.